 The murmur is best heard on the left side of the chest at the level of the base of the heart, right over the aortic valve.
 The louder the murmur, the worse the obstruction of the valve.
 The murmur is famous for radiating its sound up the carotid arteries of the neck, making a murmur that can be heard with a stethoscope unusually far forward.

 Over time, the muscle of the left ventricle thickens and grows due to the excess work it must perform.
-Eventually this interferes with the pumping chamber’s flexibility and ability to fill (see how small the chamber in the above graphic has become compared to normal).
+Eventually, this interferes with the pumping chamber’s flexibility and ability to fill.
 Abnormal muscle in the heart makes for abnormal electrical conduction in the heart and soon the heart’s normal electrical rhythm is disrupted.
 Since pumping and filling are highly coordinated electrically, when this coordination is lost, fainting spells or even sudden death during exercise can result.
 Most dogs with SAS do not survive beyond age 3 years without treatment, though dogs with milder cases can have normal life spans.
 A dog with SAS is always predisposed to electrical arrhythmia, heart failure, and infection of the abnormal aortic valve.

 The disease is mildest when the puppy is really young and gets worse over the first 6 to 12 months of life.